Lucille Cole Thomas: Leadership and advocacy

 Thomas was the president of the New York City School Librarians Association from 1970 to 1972, the first African American to serve in that role.
 She was also the first African American president of the New York Library Association when she was elected to that role in 1978.
 She founded School Library Media Day in 1974 through the New York Library Association, which is celebrated as School Library Month and School Library Day.
 She established and directed the New York City public schools' Citywide Storytelling Festival, first held in 1978.

 From 1989 to 1995 Thomas was the president of the International Association of School Librarianship.
 She also served as the president of the New York Library Club.
 She held multiple leadership roles in the American Library Association, including twenty-two years of service on ALA Council and six years as a member of the Executive Board from 1985 to 1991.

 In 2002 Thomas testified before the Committee on Education and the Workforce in favor of reauthorizing the Museum and Library Service Act, providing funding to the Institute of Museum and Library Services.

 Awards and honors

 Jesse Owens Elementary School (P.S.
 026) in Brooklyn dedicated the Lucile C. Thomas Library in 1980.

 In 1995 Thomas was the fifth recipient of the Black Caucus of the American Library Association's highest honor, the Trailblazers Award, given to recipients whose "pioneering contributions have been outstanding and unique".

-In 2003 she received the American Library Association's highest honor, honorary membership, in recognition of her "notable contributions to the profession as a librarian, educator and library trustee, her leadership role at the local, state, national and international levels, and her unstinting contributions to the education of children and young adults."
+In 2003 she received American Library Association Honorary Membership, the Association's highest honor, in recognition of her "notable contributions to the profession as a librarian, educator and library trustee, her leadership role at the local, state, national and international levels, and her unstinting contributions to the education of children and young adults."

 The Dr. Lucille C. Thomas Award for Excellence in Librarianship was established in 2017 by the Brooklyn Public Library.